rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/deploying-reaction-using-heroku.md

 # Heroku

-This will be a step by step guide on going from 0 to Heroku deployment for Reaction Commerce
+This will be a step by step guide on going from 0 to Heroku deployment for Demand Cluster

 If you don't have one already sign up for a [Heroku](https://signup.heroku.com/login) account.